August 29, 2024

 Streamlining care

-A patient care coordinator helps to simplify all aspects of care for patients and caregivers.
-“When you’re dealing with a disease or sickness,” Lewers said, “you’re already kind of frustrated.
+A patient care programs coordinator helps to simplify all aspects of care for patients and caregivers.
+“When you’re dealing with a disease or sickness,” Wynn said, “you’re already kind of frustrated.
 So having that one person to kind of guide you through instead of having to contact this person, that person, that department — that’s streamlining.”

 Personalizing care

-Patient care coordinators also help keep patients and caregivers informed every step of the way, whether undergoing surgery or other treatments or therapies.
-“We’re educating them about what’s next,” Lewers said, “what’s going to happen, how you’re going to do this, giving you your directions, giving you everything you need so you feel empowered.”
+Patient care programs coordinators also help keep patients and caregivers informed every step of the way, whether undergoing surgery or other treatments or therapies.
+“We’re educating them about what’s next,” Wynn said, “what’s going to happen, how you’re going to do this, giving you your directions, giving you everything you need so you feel empowered.”

 A proven track record